MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/index.md

   If the target of the export is a Kusto table (on the same cluster/database as the query or another), use the "ingest from query" flow on the target table.
 In this flow a query is run and its results are immediately ingested into a Kusto table.
-See [data ingestion](../data-ingestion/index.md) for a detailed description of the [relevant commands](../data-ingestion/index.md#set-append-set-or-append-set-or-replace).
+See [data ingestion](../data-ingestion/index.md).